 The pilot light on a gas furnace can go out because of drafts.
 To relight the pilot, follow the manufacturer’s instructions exactly; they are usually fastened to the furnace.
 If instructions for relighting the pilot are not provided, follow this general procedure:

-Step 1: Find pilot light assembly.
+Step 1: Find the pilot light assembly.
 It typically has a gas valve with on, off, and pilot settings.

-Some furnaces have an electrical system to ignite the gas; in these systems there is no pilot light.
+Some furnaces have an electrical system to ignite the gas; in these systems, there is no pilot light.
 Instead, an electric element heats up and ignites the burners.
 If this electric ignition system malfunctions, call a professional service person.